Guilherme Bissoli: 2024–25

 Bissoli then stayed for the 2024–25 season.
 On 1 October 2024, Bissoli helped the club to secure a 2–1 win in the 2024–25 AFC Champions League Elite group stage match where he scored a goal against Australian club Central Coast Mariners.
 In the next match on 22 October, he scored the only goal in the match against Korean club Pohang Steelers to secure a win.
 On 8 December, Bissoli scored four goals in a league match where Buriram United thrash Ratchaburi 6–0.
 During the second round of the 2024–25 Thai FA Cup, he scored a hat-trick against Thai League 2 club Maharasakham SBT on 18 December.
 On 12 February 2025, Bissoli scored in a match helping his team to a 2–1 win against Korean club Ulsan Hyundai.
-In the next match against another Korean club Gwangju on 18 February, he scored and assist in the match to a 2–2 draw helping his team qualified to the AFC Champions League Elite round of 16.
+In the next match against another Korean club Gwangju on 18 February, he scored and assist in the match to a 2–2 draw helping his team qualify to the AFC Champions League Elite round of 16.
 In his second season at the club, he won the domestic treble helping Buriram United to win the 2024–25 league title, 2024–25 Thai FA Cup and the 2024–25 Thai League Cup.
 Bissoli also helped the club to win the 2024–25 ASEAN Club Championship winning his fourth title in the season.
 Bissoli remarkably went on to have a good career record in the season racking up to 43 goals and contributing 9 assists in 61 appearances for the club in the 2024–25 season where he also won the league top scorer award with 25 goals.
-On 7 June, His hard work was rewarded with a contract renewal until June 2028.
+On 7 June, his hard work was rewarded with a contract renewal until June 2028.

 2025–26

 Bissoli started off the 2025–26 season where he scored in the opening league match against Lamphun Warrior in a 3–2 win on 16 August 2025.
-He then went on to scored a hat-trick in the next league match on 24 August in a 5–1 thrashing win over Uthai Thani.
+He then went on to score a hat-trick in the next league match on 24 August in a 5–1 thrashing win over Uthai Thani.